-Today, the Bank’s Board of Directors declared a cash dividend on the capital stock outstanding during the second quarter of 2016 at an annualized rate of 9.17%.
-The dividend will total $63 million, including $11 million in dividends on mandatorily redeemable capital stock that will be reflected as interest expense in the third quarter of 2016.
-The Bank expects to pay the dividend on or about August 15, 2016.
+Today, the Bank’s Board of Directors declared a quarterly cash dividend on the capital stock outstanding during the second quarter of 2017 at an annualized rate of 7.00%.
+The quarterly dividend rate is consistent with the Bank's dividend philosophy of endeavoring to pay a quarterly dividend at a rate between 5% and 7% annualized.
+The quarterly dividend will total $50 million, including $7 million in dividends on mandatorily redeemable capital stock that will be reflected as interest expense in the third quarter of 2017.
+The Bank expects to pay the dividend on August 14, 2017.

 |Three Months Ended||Six Months Ended|